vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 This approach does not waste any distance calculations at query time as the centroids are valid eligible vectors.
 A subset of the vector dataset (20%) is selected randomly to represent centroids.
-Random centroid selection only requires one pass through the vector dataset, splitting the dataset effectively into two parts:
+Random centroid selection only requires one pass through the vector dataset, splitting the dataset into two parts:
 *centroids* and *non-centroids*.

 * The vectors representing centroids are indexed in memory using Vespa's support for vector indexing using [Hierarchical Navigable Small World (HNSW)](https://docs.vespa.ai/en/approximate-nn-hnsw.html).
 Searching 200M centroid vectors using `HNSW` typically takes 2-3 milliseconds, single threaded (Depending on recall target and `HNSW` settings).
-Both the graph data structure and the vector data is stored in-memory.
+Both the graph data structure and the vector data are stored in memory.

 * During indexing of vectors which are not cluster centroids, search for the `k` closest centroids in the `HNSW` graph of centroids and index the closest centroid *ids* using Vespa's support for inverted indexes.
-Later, when the index build is complete, a search for the centroid *id* efficiently retrieve the closest non-centroid vector *ids*.
+Later, when the index build is complete, a search for the centroid *id* efficiently retrieves the closest non-centroid vector *ids*.
 The inverted index consists of a dictionary of centroid ids pointing to posting lists of non-centroid vector ids.
-For a given billion scale dataset with with 20% centroids, the max centroid dictionary vocabulary size is 200M.
+For a given billion scale dataset with 20% centroids, the max centroid dictionary vocabulary size is 200M.

 * A non-centroid vector might be present in multiple centroid clusters.
 Instead of storing the vector data in the posting lists, the vector data is stored in a separate Vespa data structure and avoids duplication caused by storing the same vector data in multiple posting lists.

-Instead, the Vespa posting list entry includes the inverted distance (closeness) to the centroid, scaled to integer weight.
+Instead, the Vespa posting list entry includes the centroid's inverted distance (closeness), scaled to integer weight.
 Only the vector ids are duplicated in centroid posting lists, not the vector data itself.

 ### Querying Vectors